Growth reveals everything.

 Three structural gaps were identified between commercial, product, and operations — each generating drift that accumulated into revenue unpredictability.
 The operating model was rebuilt around explicit decision rights.
 Not a reorg.
 A structural reset.

 The instrument shows you where the architecture holds.
-These are the tools that build it and keep it — a weekly discipline you can start at no cost, and the full system when you’re ready to install it.
+These are the tools that build it and keep it — a weekly discipline you can start free, and the full system when you’re ready to install it.

-The complete entry point, on us.
+The complete entry point, free.
 Score one slice of your architecture, read your signal, and build your first Decision Map — with a book excerpt to close.
 The whole method — diagnose, then build — in one sitting, before you commit to the full system.

 Twenty minutes on a Friday that turns the framework into a habit.
 Read your own week: where decisions closed, where they drifted, and the one open loop you’re carrying into next week.
 The bridge between knowing the framework and living it.

-Every engagement moves through three phases — the Read, the Reframe, the Discipline.
-It starts with the diagnostic, not the deck.
+Every engagement starts the same way — with the diagnostic, not the deck.
 We don’t prescribe before we understand.
 And we don’t walk away until the architecture holds.

 A structured read of your decision architecture — and what it’s costing.
 Board-readable.
 Four to six weeks.
 A senior operator in the room, not a consulting deck.